erynofwales/dotfiles/README.md

     cd ~/.dotfiles
     ./setup.sh

-This script will symlink all the files in the directory to your home directory and initialize the various submodules (mostly Vim plugins).
+This script will symlink all the config files in the directory to your home directory, clone a bunch of git repos, and do some other miscellaneous setup.

 Enjoy.